Ru Baru Ishq Tha: Reception

-Serial was in the news before its release due to its cast and promotions.
-The first episode gained 3.8 Trp by leading the slot.
+The serial was in the news before its release due to its cast and promotions.
+The first episode gained 3.8 Trp, leading the slot.
 It was appreciated on YouTube.
 Its first episode won half a million views within 2 days.
 The character of Sanam Chaudhry (Ayaan) was popular.
-The second episode attained more viewers and got 4.30 trp while the third got 4.8 trp.
+The second episode attained more viewers and got 4.30 trp while the third reached 4.8 trp.
 The 4th and 5th episodes got 2.9 and 3.8 trp respectively.
+The highest TRP achieved by the serial was 11.6, next only to Khaani's 11.9 TRP.
+The initial 16 episodes was later increased due to High TRPs.